 Catherine Gonick’s poetry has appeared in publications including Beltway Poetry Quarterly, Live Encounters, Notre Dame Review, New Verse News, Sukoon, and Forge, and in anthologies including in plein air, Grabbed, and Dead of Winter 2021.
-She works in a company that combats the effects of global warming through climate around the world.
+She works in a company that combats the threats of global warming through climate repair and climate restoration projects around the world.

 Here is where you were born and